LoTek2012/AstraCraft/README.md

 # AstraCraft

-An advanced Minecraft mod about space exploration that adds randomly generated planets and many new gameplay features
+**[CURRENTLY IN DEVELOPMENT]**

+An advanced minecraft space exploration mod powered by a fully customizable procedural planetary and solar system generation engine